Saza-dev/To-Do-App-Backend-MERN/Readme.md

-# To DO App Backend
+# To Do App Backend
 #### version 1.0.0
 This backend is the powerhouse of our Todo application, built with the MERN stack.
 It leverages **MongoDB** for a flexible, schema-less database, **Express.js** for robust server-side routing, **Node.js** for a scalable network application framework, and integrates seamlessly with a **React** frontend.